RyanChrisSmith/address_detective/README.md

 - See below for a more specified explanation of each test file for each class

 The code is a set of RSpec tests to test classes CsvAddress, CsvReader, and ResponseAddress for validating and processing addresses.

+- _The ApiAddress class_ is tested to ensure that it can be initialized with valid attributes (street, city, zip, plus4_code, index), set the correct attribute values, and return a validated address string.
+It is also tested to set the index attribute to nil if it is not provided during initialization.

-The CsvAddress class is tested to ensure that it is initialized with valid attributes (street, city, zip_code) and will create an object for each address from a CSV file, even if it has incomplete or whitespace values.
+- _The CsvAddress class_ is tested to ensure that it is initialized with valid attributes (street, city, zip_code) and will create an object for each address from a CSV file, even if it has incomplete or whitespace values.
 It is also tested to return the complete address as a string and to raise an ArgumentError if any attributes are empty.

-The CsvReader class is tested to ensure that it can retrieve all addresses from a test CSV file and return them as CsvAddress objects with the correct values for each attribute.
+- _The CsvReader class_ is tested to ensure that it can retrieve all addresses from a test CSV file and return them as CsvAddress objects with the correct values for each attribute.

-The ResponseAddress class is tested by sending a request to the SmartyStreets API to confirm an address, and then verifying that it returns the correct full response, street, city, and zip code attributes.
-It is also tested to return 'Invalid Address' if the csv address doesn't exist.
-The tests use a gem called VCR to record and replay HTTP interactions with the API.
+- _The ResponseConverter class_ is tested to make sure it converts response data from the SmartyStreets API into a standardized format.
+The program contains a single test for the '.bulk' method in the 'ResponseConverter' class.
+The test includes sample data for three address candidates with various data points such as delivery line, last line, components, metadata, and analysis.
+The test case validates that the method can properly parse and format the given data.

-The SmartyStreetsApi tests contains two main blocks: "happy path" and "sad path".
+- _The SmartyStreetsApi_ tests contains two main blocks: "happy path" and "sad path".
 The "happy path" block tests that the SmartyStreetsApi.confirm_address method returns the expected result when given valid input.
 It also uses VCR to record and replay the HTTP request/response interaction with the SmartyStreets API, so that the tests can be run repeatedly without hitting the API every time.
 The "sad path" block contains several test cases that simulate various error scenarios that can occur when using the SmartyStreetsApi.confirm_address method.
 These include testing for connection errors, timeout errors, invalid JSON responses, and various HTTP error responses, such as 401 Unauthorized, 402 Payment Required, and 500 Server Error.
 The tests use RSpec's expect and raise_error matchers to verify that the correct error is raised under each scenario.

 **EXTENSION TESTING**
-The ResponseBulkAddress first test verifies that an array of correct ResponseBulkAddress objects is returned after a bulk API call.
-The second test verifies that each instance of ResponseBulkAddress has the correct instance variables.
-The third test verifies that if an address does not exist, no data is returned at the index point of that address in the original array.
-The final test checks that the complete method of ResponseBulkAddress returns the full address in one string.

-Unlike the single address check used previously, the API does not return anything when the address is "Invalid" when checking in bulk.
-A check was created in the runner_bulk file to compare index values of the initial request to the response values, if there was a missing index in the return that indicated that it was invalid thus indicating an 'Invalid Address'
 ### [Back to Table of Contents](#table-of-contents)

 <u>